 Last month, Protocol Education supported Children's Mental Health Week, an annual event launched by Place2Be in 2015 to shine a spotlight on the importance of supporting children's emotional wellbeing from an early age.
 As a business we raised nearly £500 for place2Be.

-Our Middlesbrough and Newcastle teams promoted Children's Mental Health Week to schools in the North East with their "Express Yourself" competition.
+Protocol Education's Middlesbrough and Newcastle teams promoted Children's Mental Health Week to schools in the North East via their "Express Yourself" competition.
 The competition tied in with Children's Mental Health Week focus on the different ways people can express themselves.
 Schools were invited to show us how they and their pupils expressed themselves during the week.

-We received a huge range of entries.
+The teams received a huge range of entries.
 From dressing-up, to writing poetry, painting a picture to dancing.
 The schools from across the North East certainly knew how to express themselves.
-The winner of the 2021 "Express yourself" competition came from Mortimer Community College in South Shields who won a delicious Hotel Chocolat hamper for organising an amazing 42 individual wellbeing activities for children parents and staff as well as their cluster schools.
+The winner of the 2021 "Express yourself" competition came from Mortimer Community College in South Shields.
+The school won a delicious Hotel Chocolat hamper for organising an amazing 42 individual wellbeing activities for children parents and staff as well as their cluster schools.

-Children’s Mental Health and overall well-being is something that Mortimer consistently works hard to promote.
-This was particularly important for Children’s Mental Health Week.
-Lyn Shakespeare, School Mental Health Lead, explained to us how at this difficult time she felt it is vital to be an advocate for both staff and pupils to take time to look after their mental health.
+Children’s Mental Health and overall wellbeing is something that the school works hard to promote.
+Lyn Shakespeare, the School Mental Health Lead, explained how at this difficult time she felt "it is vital to be an advocate for both staff and pupils to take time to look after their mental health."

 As part of the school’s promotion of Children’s Mental Health Week, the theme of all PSHE lessons and assemblies were around Mental Health.
-The PE lessons for the week were bespoke to Children’s Mental Health Week where there was a number of mindfulness tasks for the pupils to complete.
-Some activities included yoga, origami, scribbling, drawing, mindfulness meditation and breathing.
+The PE lessons for the week were also tailored to Children’s Mental Health Week, including a number of mindfulness tasks for the pupils to complete.
+Other activities included yoga, origami, scribbling, drawing, mindfulness meditation and breathing.

 A picture they had drawn